 Chronological Constraints: as is the case with his father, Bunene is quite vulnerable between sunset and dawn.
 During the night, Bunene does not have access to his plasma aura or any of the power stunts derived from it, leaving him with only his wits to protect himself.

-Chariot: the son of Shamash, Bunene often drives his father's chariot through the sky for him, or even poses as him when he's otherwise indisposed during the day.
-He may focus his disguise and plasma aura powers through the chariot, making it appear like a horse or a ship.
+Chariot: Shamash's son, Bunene often drives his father's chariot through the sky for him, or even poses as him when he's otherwise indisposed.
+He may focus his disguise and plasma aura powers through the chariot, making it appear like a two-wheeled, oxen-drawn bullock cart.

 Driving: his primary job, in a theological sense, is to drive Shamash's chariot across the skies.
 Though the vertical component is provided by his own power, Bunene can otherwise handle the reins of a chariot, or most other vehicles, at a +1 RS to its Handling or his Coordination.

-The son of Aya and Shamash, not to mention the sibling of Kettu and Mesharu, Bunene has no lack of family (or other Anunnaki) to draw aid from in a pinch.
-Of course, he may also count both of his consorts, Atgi-Makh and Malik, as reliable contacts as well.
+The son of Aya and Shamash, not to mention the sibling of Kittu and Mesharu, Bunene has no lack of family (or other Anunnaki) to draw aid from in a pinch.
+Of course, he may also count his bride, Mamud, and his consort, Malik, as reliable contacts as well.

 Bunene tends towards extravagant clothing, including regal robes, in his position as Shamash's sukkal.
 What's noteworthy about Bunene's ensembles is that they pale before his father's by design, usually featuring pastel variants on whatever colors Shamash is currently utilizing.